-In view of the possibility of selling own shares of the Company other than on the stock exchange or by public offering, the Management Board has to submit a written report to the Annual General Meeting pursuant to sect.
-65 sub-sect.
-1b in conjunction with sect.
-170 sub-sect.
-2 and sect.
-153 sub-sect.
-4 of the Stock Corporation Act.
+In view of the possibility of selling own shares of the Company other than on the stock exchange or by public offering, the Management Board has to submit a written report to the Annual General Meeting pursuant to section 65 (1b) in conjunction with section 170 (2) and section 153 (4) of the Stock Corporation Act.

-- 2. In accordance with the proposal submitted by the Management Board, the Management Board of the Company is authorized to buy back own shares exclusively with the approval of the Supervisory Board, and to sell own shares bought back other than on the stock exchange or by public offering exclusively with the approval of the Supervisory Board. - Apart from the possibility of selling purchased own shares on the stock exchange or by public offering, in which case equal treatment of all shareholders and the possibility for each UNIQA shareholder to buy UNIQA shares is to be guaranteed (sect.
-65 sub-sect.
-1b of the Stock Corporation Act), the possibility of selling purchased own shares, in certain cases and with the approval of the Supervisory Board, other than on the stock exchange or by public offering is to be provided for.
+- 2. In accordance with the proposal submitted by the Management Board, the Management Board of the Company is authorized to buy back own shares exclusively with the approval of the Supervisory Board, and to sell own shares bought back other than on the stock exchange or by public offering exclusively with the approval of the Supervisory Board of the Company. - 3.
+Apart from the possibility of selling purchased own shares on the stock exchange or by public offering, in which case equal treatment of all shareholders and the possibility for each UNIQA shareholder to buy UNIQA shares is to be guaranteed (section 65 (1b) of the Stock Corporation Act), the possibility of selling purchased own shares, in certain cases and with the approval of the Supervisory Board, other than on the stock exchange or by public offering is to be provided for.